Quantum-Accelerators/raspa_ase/docs/examples.md

 1. This file is provided in `raspa_ase/docs/files/Cu-BTC.cif` for the sake of this tutorial.
 The `Atoms` object represents the framework to be studied and will be written out to the current working directory to be used by RASPA.

+2. If you do not specify the "UnitCells" parameter, the calculator will automatically determine an appropriate value based on the size of the unit cell and the chosen cutoff (taken as 12.0 Angstroms if not specified) to account for the minimum image convention.

-2. This will set `_atom_site_charge` label in the CIF file and will automatically enable "UseChargesFromCIFFile" in the `parameters` block.
+3. This will set `_atom_site_charge` label in the CIF file and will automatically enable "UseChargesFromCIFFile" in the `parameters` block.